caqg/mingw-dots/.emacs.d/elpa/abl-mode-readme.txt

 "regexp used to check whether a file is a test file") (make-variable-buffer-local 'abl-mode-test-file-regexp)

+(defcustom abl-mode-test-path-module-class-separator "."
+"regexp used to check whether a file is a test file") (make-variable-buffer-local 'abl-mode-test-path-module-class-separator)

 (defcustom abl-mode-code-file-tests-regexps
   '("^\"\"\"[^(\"\"\")]*\\(^tests:\\)" "^'''[^(''')]*\\(^tests:\\)")
 "list of regexps used to search for corresponding test files in a code file") (make-variable-buffer-local 'abl-mode-code-file-tests-regexps)

+(defcustom abl-mode-end-testrun-re
+  "^OK$\\|^FAILED (failures=[0-9]*)$"
+"Regexp to find out whether the test run has finished.")
+(make-variable-buffer-local 'abl-mode-end-testrun-re)

 <<----------------  Here ends the customization -------------->>